rozling/a8-validate/SECURITY.md

 ## Reporting a Vulnerability

 1. Do **not** create a public GitHub issue for security-sensitive reports.
-2. Instead, open a private security advisory using GitHub’s “Report a vulnerability” workflow **or** email `security@rozling.dev`.
+2. Instead, open a private security advisory using GitHub's "Report a vulnerability" workflow.
 3. Include:
    - A description of the issue and affected paths/files.
    - Steps to reproduce.